 The unveiling of our NEW logo, and installation of NEW Board, under our NEW name.
-More details to come!
+More information and details coming soon!

-For companies along the Harvey Canal for the purpose of development and improvements of industrial businesses along the Harvey Canal Corridor.
+(Formally HCIA: Harvey Canal Industrial Association) For companies along the Harvey Canal for the purpose of development and improvements of industrial businesses along the Harvey Canal Corridor.
 The Harvey Canal is 6.5 miles long from the Mississippi River to its intersection with the Gulf Intracoastal Waterway (GIWW).
 The principal land use and economic activity along the route is industrial/commercial and consists mostly of marine, construction and fabrication facilities.
-Today the HCIA is an association consisting of companies that are along the Harvey Canal and businesses who serve the corridor throughout the New Orleans region.
-The HCIA Board of Directors work hard to be the voice of the business community and is dedicated to support, improve and protect the interests of its membership.
+Today the WBIA is an association consisting of companies that are along the Harvey Canal and businesses who serve the corridor throughout the New Orleans region.
+The WBIA Board of Directors work hard to be the voice of the business community and is dedicated to support, improve and protect the interests of its membership.

 Want to learn more and get involved?
-Learn about the Harvey Canal Industrial Association and what we are doing with the community.
+Learn about the Westbank Business & Industry Association and what we are doing with the community.
 Like us and Tweet to see the latest updates and stay connected.

-The HCIA holds monthly membership luncheon meetings on the first Thursday of each month and sponsors annual events such as Trade Show, Golf Tournament, Crawfish Boil and Annual Presidents Gala.
+The WBIA holds monthly membership luncheon meetings on the first Thursday of each month and sponsors annual events such as Trade Show, Golf Tournament, Crawfish Boil and Annual Presidents Gala.

-"My involvement in the HCIA provided me with a wealth of understanding the business and governmental interrelationships in the South Louisiana region.
+"My involvement in the WBIA provided me with a wealth of understanding the business and governmental interrelationships in the South Louisiana region.
 It also greatly provided me with incredible networking opportunities with the members and guests.
-The best part of being a member of HCIA was the long lasting relationships with the individuals that I worked with during my time there."
+The best part of being a member of WBIA was the long lasting relationships with the individuals that I worked with during my time there."

 "WBIA has always represented the industry along the Canal.”
 “As an active member I developed a number of working relationships that I can trust and count on.
 They are the best group of people to get things done.”